ethanluoyc/ethanluoyc.github.io/_posts/2015-12-03-low_poly_rendering.md

 I have uploaded my implementation onto Github.
 PRs are welcome and porting to other languages is also welcome.
-This is just a piece of code I write in order to familiarize myself to computer vision and machine learnig in image processing so please feel free to use it.
+This is just a piece of code I write in order to familiarize myself to computer vision and machine learning in image processing so please feel free to use it.

-I don't know why I cannot upload this

 Yeah so this is it so far.